codingbandit/live_terraform_workshop/docs/lab-03-variables/lab-03-variables.md

 4. In the terminal window, execute the `make validate` command to validate the files.

 5. In the terminal window, execute the `terraform plan` command to view the planned changes.
 Notice how the resources are to be destroyed and recreated in the new location.
 (Do not apply these changes).

+6. Modify the `terraform.tfvars` file to change the region to an invalid region according to our validation rules:

+    ```hcl
+    location = "Central US"
+    ```

+7. Execute `terraform plan` command, and notice the validation error.

-In the `terraform.tfvars`, switch the location back to `East US`.
+8. In the `terraform.tfvars` file, switch the location back to `East US`.

-6. Alternatively, you can send in variable values through the command-line.
+9. Alternatively, you can send in variable values through the command-line.
 Execute the following command to override the location variable.
 Notice the same plan comes up to destroy and recreate the resources in the new region.
 (Do not apply these changes).

     ```cmd
     terraform plan -var="location=West US"
     ```

     >**Note**: command-line variables will take precedence over the `*.tfvars` file.

-7. In the terminal window, execute the `terraform destroy` command to remove the deployed resources.

 ## Sensitive values